 - whether there are indicators of impairment of the Association's tangible assets.
 Factors taken into consideration in reaching such a decision include the economic viability and expected future financial performance of the asset and where it is a component of a larger cash-generating unit, the viability and expected future performance of that unit.
 The members have considered the measurement basis to determine the recoverable amount of assets where there are indicators of impairment based on EUV-SH or depreciated replacement cost.
 The members have also considered impairment based on their assumptions to define cash or asset generating units. - the anticipated costs to complete on a development scheme based on anticipated construction cost, effective rate of interest on loans during the construction period, legal costs and other costs.
 Based on the costs to complete, they then determine the recoverability of the cost of properties developed for outright sale and/or land held for sale.
-This judgement is also based on the member's best estimate of sales value based on economic conditions within the area of development. - the appropriate allocation of costs for mixed tenure developments, and furthermore the allocation of costs relating to shared ownership between current and fixed assets. - the categorisation of housing properties as investment properties or property, plant and equipment based on the use of the asset.
-No investment properties were identified. - what constitutes a cash generating unit when indicators of impairment require there to be an impairment review
+This judgement is also based on the member's best estimate of - sales value based on economic conditions within the area of development. - the exemptions to be taken on transition to FRS102 - the categorisation of housing properties as investment properties or property, plant and equipment based on the use of the asset.
+No investment properties were identified. - what constitutes a cash generating unit when indicators of impairment require there to be an impairment review.